 (a) consults with Postgraduate Faculty Education Committees on matters for which it requires comment from faculties and departments;

-5. Education Committee refers business to its subcommittees, including Quality and Standards Sub-Committee, and the Admissions Sub-Committee, where appropriate.
+5. Education Committee refers business to its subcommittees, including Quality and Standards Sub-Committee, where appropriate.
 It appoints working groups and other groups for the purposes of consultation and discussion as it requires from time to time.
 Education Committee has responsibility for approving changes to the institutional Code of Practice.

 The Graduate School

 6. The Graduate School is the structure which provides support for postgraduate students, supervisors, examiners and Directors of Postgraduate Research.
-The Dean of the Graduate School supports the strategic development of postgraduate education at Durham University.
-The Dean chairs the Graduate Advisory Board.
-The Dean also represents the postgraduate interest on other internal committees and represents the University externally to ensure the University is at the forefront of national initiatives in the postgraduate area.
+The Dean of the Postgraduate and Undergraduate Education supports the strategic development of postgraduate education at Durham University.
+The Dean represents the postgraduate interest on other internal committees and represents the University externally to ensure the University is at the forefront of national initiatives in the postgraduate area.

 Chairs of PG FEC

-8. The Director of Postgraduate Training is responsible for the development and delivery of postgraduate research and other skills training.
-This includes chairing the Postgraduate Training Advisory Group.
+8. The Director of Researcher Development is responsible for the development and delivery of postgraduate research and other skills training.

 Departmental Directors of Postgraduate Research